thaitype/nammatham/docs/define-azure-function.md

 Basically, this framework doesn't strict with some trigger, any trigger binding also support in just simply define JSON binding Object.

-The example below show how to use Azure Functions with HTTP Trigger, and this framework also provide utilty like `httpTrigger` which is pre-defined JSON Binding Object in `function.json`
+The example below show how to use Azure Functions with HTTP Trigger, This framework also provides a utility function like `httpTrigger` which is pre-defined JSON Binding Object in `function.json` file.

 ```ts
 import { AuthorizationLevel, BaseController, controller, functionName, httpTrigger } from "nammatham";